New Music

 The 10-track album brings together heavy-hitter rapper MC Square alongside the likes of Gurjar HB, Mndp, Mark Bhatia, producer ZeroToOne and Sky Meri Jaan.
 Thriving as individual artists and occasional collaborators, Ferozi: The Arrival sees the six artists come together for a punchy debut album in which everyone’s talents seem to shine.

 MC Square and ZeroToOne are fixtures on every track off Ferozi: The Arrival and there are stories of identity, resilience and confidence, plus a couple of love songs that make for a wide-spanning album.
 Square calls it “curating a revolution in sound” and he’s more than happy to share the limelight after huge success as a solo artist for songs like “Laado.”
 He says, “Every day, I get to work with my bros whose passion and vision mirror my own.
-Finding these like-minded souls who want to push boundaries as much as I do.
+I’ve found these like-minded souls who want to push boundaries as much as I do.
 We’re not just making music, we’re setting the stage for a movement and a common dream of redefining hip-hop.”

 The Haryanvi hip-hop star is the face of Ferozi and behind the scenes, when they get into songwriting and composing, he says it’s about blending his ideas with the “collective vibe” of the group.
-He adds, “I’ve learned that the creative process is a balancing act and at the end of the day, it’s all about growth.
-The way we navigate creative trade-offs is by keeping our eyes on the bigger picture.
-What’s going to make an impact?
+“I’ve learned that the creative process is a balancing act and at the end of the day, it’s all about growth,” he adds, explaining that they navigate creative trade-offs by keeping their eyes on the bigger picture.
+“What’s going to make an impact?
 What’s going to push hip-hop forward?
-What’s going to make F-city proud?
+What’s going to make F-city [Faridabad] proud?
 Those questions guide every decision.
-And as long as we stay true to our purpose, no trade-off ever feels like a loss, it’s always a step toward something greater.”
+And as long as we stay true to our purpose, no trade-off ever feels like a loss.
+It’s always a step toward something greater.”

 To that end, the group is clear that they’re not here just for a one-off project with a short shelf life.
 “The steps can be slow but each one will be heavy and better than the last one,” Ferozi add collectively.